T-Miller0/tech-test-Bank/README.md

 # User Stories

-In order to view the sum.
+In order to view the sum --
-As a user.
+As a user --
-I would like to view my balance.
+I would like to view my balance

-In order to view the new sum.
+In order to view the new sum
-As a user.
+As a user
-I would like to deposit money.
+I would like to deposit money

-In order to spend money.
+In order to spend money
-As a User.
+As a User
-I would like to withdraw money.
+I would like to withdraw money

-In order to see the history of transactions.
+In order to see the history of transactions
-As a User.
+As a User
-I would like to see the date.
+I would like to see the date

 So I can see the history of all my transactions
 As a User